 Find your career path

-When considering a new career, you might find that your network of friends, family members and colleagues are there to offer you various pieces of advice.
-Not all of these will be helpful!
-Only you know what works for you.
-Listen to advice, but, more importantly, listen to yourself.
-Is there a career that you could do based around your strengths, interests and life goals?
-Doing a SWOT analysis is a useful tool for self-reflection and helping to work out the best path for you.
-Remember that a successful career can only be defined by you.
+When looking to start a new career, you may find that your network of family, friends and colleagues are eager to offer advice.
+Take it on board, but remember that a successful career can only be defined by you.
+Is there a career that you could do based around your own strengths, interests and life goals?
+Doing a SWOT analysis is a useful tool for self-reflection, allowing you to work out the best path for you.

-Cast your mind back a generation or two, and you will notice that many workers left school, joined a company, and stayed there for the remainder of their working days.
-Success to them, meant internal promotion, measured against the competition of fellow colleagues.
-Nowadays, many workers leave companies regularly; finding their path after working at three or four different firms.
-Rather than staying at the same place, look at how much money other companies are advertising for similar roles.
-This will help you earn the best salary for the job that you do.
+Cast your mind back a generation or two and you will find that many workers would join a company straight from school and stay there for the remainder of their working days.
+Success was measured by internal promotion and prevailing in the competition against fellow colleagues.
+Nowadays, it is common for people to develop their careers by moving from one job to another.
+Rather than staying at the same company, see how much money other companies are offering for similar roles.
+This will help you earn the best salary for your job.

 Get work experience, volunteer and work hard.
-Basically, do everything that you can to promote your ‘brand.’
-This will help you to get noticed by a range of different companies – one of which may lead to your dream job.
-Never say no (within limits!), take every opportunity that you can and impress people.
+Do everything that you can to promote your own personal ‘brand.’
+This will help you get noticed by a range of different companies – one of which could land you your dream job.

-We’ve already mentioned doing a SWOT analysis, but it can be useful to get into the habit of reflecting every day, or week, as to how you are performing.
+We’ve already mentioned doing a SWOT analysis, but it can be useful to get into the habit of reflecting on your skills, interests and competencies on a regular basis.
+What are you doing well?
 Could you have done something better, perhaps in an interview or presentation?
-What are you doing well?
 Do you need to change your goals?
-Keep asking yourself, and responding to these questions, to constantly improve.
+Keep asking yourself these questions to give yourself the best possible chance of success.